navikt/nada/docs/share-insight/data-packages.md

 A full description of required and optional metadata fields is available at [metadata](process-data/dataverk/metadata.md)

-If you get stuck or need more info please contact #knada on Slack
+If you get stuck or need more info please contact #nada on Slack